-- Complex Integration– POS systems are a key piece in the new ‘customer engagement’ network of applications (POS, OMS, CRM, loyalty, gift cards, etc.) and also an important facilitator in both pre- and post-sale processes.
-They must be tightly integrated with several other software systems like warehouse, inventory, supply chain, purchase order, marketing, merchandize planning At the same time, they are also expected to integrate seamlessly with various in-store devices like sensors, terminals, kiosks, screens etc.
+- Complex Integration– POS systems are a key piece in the new ‘customer engagement’ network of applications (POS, OMS, CRM, loyalty, gift cards, etc.) and also an important facilitator in both pre-and post-sale processes.
+They must be tightly integrated with several other software systems like a warehouse, inventory, supply chain, purchase order, marketing, merchandise planning At the same time, they are also expected to integrate seamlessly with various in-store devices like sensors, terminals, kiosks, screens, etc.

 This makes testing incredibly tricky since these systems aren’t working in isolation, but together with several other systems within a single use case or even multiple complex use cases.
 A proper setup with multiple types of hardware devices and versions of the software is required, necessitating thorough compatibility and integration testing.

-- Managing Promotional Offers/ Discounts – This is a complex testing area which can give rise to multiple challenges.
-Since promotions are short-lived by nature and not applicable everywhere, testing for discount and coupons requires extra care.
+- Managing Promotional Offers/ Discounts – This is a complex testing area that can give rise to multiple challenges.
+Since promotions are short-lived by nature and not applicable everywhere, testing for discounts and coupons requires extra care.

 Multiple configurations may need to be done as per the store requirement.
 For instance, if a retail chain wants to launch a promotional offer only in one city, in such a case, special configurations would be required for POS systems being used in that particular city.

 Also, when retailers roll out promotional offers across both online and offline channels, it can give rise to additional challenges.
-Continuous testing becomes imperative to manage the activities seamlessly by aligning several IT applications for efficient performance and desired outcomes across multiple retails channels.
+Continuous retail POS testing becomes imperative to manage the activities seamlessly by aligning several IT applications for efficient performance and desired outcomes across multiple retail channels.
 In case of any delay or error in configuring or testing, speed to market can be adversely affected.